ecki/JavaCryptoTest/README.md

 ## Create Broken Certs

-In order to test stricter DER parsing of JDK 8u121+8u131 as well as BC 1.56 and 1.57 this method allows to generate self signed RSA certificates with redundant leading 0s in serial number and exponent.
+In order to test stricter ASN.1 parsing of Oracle/Open JDK 8u121+8u131 as well as BC 1.56 and 1.57 this method allows to generate self signed RSA certificates with redundant leading 0s in serial number and exponent.

     java -cp target/*.jar net.eckenfels.test.certpath.BrokenCert
     ...